yiyu0x/yiyu0x/README.md

 ### Hi there 👋

-I'm aFish (yiyu0x), an enthusiast currently learning Cloud Native technology and Site Reliability Engineering.
+I'm aFish (yiyu0x), an enthusiast of Kubernetes.
+Currently learning Cloud Native technology and Site Reliability Engineering.

 I'm also writing a [blog](https://blog.yiyu0x.org) to share my experience.